On the non-abelian Hodge locus I: Algebraicity of the non-abelian Hodge locus

-This bounds the Griffiths volume of the image $\Phi_s(Y_s)$ of any period map, and so by Theorem \ref{properness}, only finitely many components of the parallel Barlet space $\fB^{||}$ of $X_\Gamma$ occur as the support of period images from $Y_s$.
-The same finiteness holds for relevant components $\fC$ of the parallel Douady space, as we are taking period images with their reduced scheme structure, see Remark \ref{db}.
+This bounds the Griffiths volume of the image $\Phi_s(Y_s)$ of any period map, and so by Theorem \ref{properness}, only finitely many components of the horizontal Barlet space $\fB^{\Xi}$ of $X_\Gamma$ occur as the support of period images from $Y_s$.
+The same finiteness holds for relevant components $\fC$ of the horizontal Douady space, as we are taking period images with their reduced scheme structure, see Remark \ref{db}.

-Finally, the bounds on $A^{d-r}\cdot L^r$ also bound the volume of the graph $\Gamma(\Xi_s)$ of a morphism $(Y_s,\Xi_s)\in {\rm Hom}_{\rm fiber}(\cY,\fZ)$, viewed as a subvariety of $\cY\times \fZ$.
+Finally, the bounds on $A^{d-r}\cdot L^r$ also bound the volume of the graph $\Gamma(\Theta_s)$ of a morphism $(Y_s,\Theta_s)\in {\rm Hom}_{\rm fiber}(\cY,\fZ)$, viewed as a subvariety of $\cY\times \fZ$.
 We conclude that there must be only finitely many components of ${\rm Hom}_{\rm fiber}(\cY,\fZ)$. \end{proof}